-At Benington C of E Primary School, we have adopted the Herts for Learning Primary Computing Scheme which provides a creative approach to delivering Computing from the EYFS to Year 6 and is fully aligned with the 2014 National Curriculum for Computing.
+At Benington C of E Primary School, we use the Twinkl scheme which is an engaging programme for children, providing differentiated activities, as well as interactive resources.
+It is fully aligned with the 2014 National Curriculum for Computing.
 It supports the teaching and the development of computing and builds computer science capability for current and future learning.
 To support the pupils’ learning the school and our PTFA has purchased thirty new laptops and iPads.
 Our pupils use these across the curriculum.

 A high quality computing education equips pupils to use computation thinking and creativity to understand and change the world.
 Computing has deep links with mathematics, science and design and technology and provides insights into both natural and artificial systems.
 The core of computing is computer science, in which pupils are taught the principles of information and computation, how digital systems work, and how to put this knowledge to use through programming.
 Building on this knowledge and understanding, pupils are equipped to use information technology to create programs, systems and a range of content.
 Computing also ensures that pupils become digitally literate – able to use, and express themselves and develop their ideas through, information and communication technology – at a level suitable for the further workplace and as active participants in a digital world.